Archetypal Story Structures; or, Doing It By the Booker (Part Two)

 Comedy and Tragedy Examples

 The plays of Aristophanes, including The Wasps, The Birds, and Lysistrata, are classic examples of early Greek comedy.
 Familiar Shakespearean comedy includes A Midsummer's Night Dream, Twelfth Night, and The Taming of the Shrew.
-For a more modern take, check out Bridget Jones's Diary, Clueless (based on Jane Austen's Pride and Prejudice), or The Princess Bride.
+For a more modern take, check out Bridget Jones's Diary, Clueless (based on Jane Austen's Emma), or The Princess Bride.

 For Tragedy, look for classics which feature a main character who experiences a downfall due to their own actions, such as Tolstoy's Anna Karenina, The Great Gatsby, or Wilde's The Picture of Dorian Gray.
 Oedipus Rex is perhaps the best known Greek tragedy, while Shakespearean tragedy includes Macbeth, Othello, and Romeo and Juliet, and others. xx